catseye/SixtyPical/README.markdown

 ...*unless* one of the following is true:

 *   the A register is declared to be a meaningful output of `update_score`
-*   `update_score` was determined to not change the value of the A registers
+*   `update_score` was determined to not change the value of the A register

 The first must be done with an explicit declaration on `update_score` (NYI).
 The second will be done using abstract interpretation of the code of